trifork/TPA-Gradle-Plugin/README.md

 ```

 Note: Always try to use the latest version published by checking the [Maven reposatory](http://nexus.ci82.trifork.com/content/repositories/releases/com/trifork/tpa/tpa-gradle-plugin/).
 Also note, the buildscript is often located in the parent project-wide build.gradle and not the Android app module build.gradle.
+Also note, this should really be pushed to a public Maven repo like [jcenter](https://bintray.com/bintray/jcenter) or [central](http://search.maven.org/).

 ##Simple non-flavor configuration